The Best Kayak Trolling Motor Battery: A Seasoned Kayak Anglers Guide

 Tiller Handle Extension

-My trolling motor mounts to the transom of my kayak, and I need to sit towards the middle, but the tiller handle on my trolling motor doesn’t extend far enough for me to reach.
+My trolling motor mounts to the transom of my kayak, and I need to sit towards the middle, but the tiller handles on my trolling motor don’t extend far enough for me to reach.

 So I bought a tiller handle extension, and it’s a game-changer!
 Now I exclusively use the extension when I’m on the water.
 Unless you have a bow mount trolling motor, I recommend getting a tiller extension.

 Paddle

 Don’t forget your paddle, especially if you purchase a small battery.
 Even though your battery might last the entire time you’re fishing, I highly recommend having your paddle as a backup plan.
-I’ve lost count of the times I’ve had to use my paddle to help maneuver out of a spot or because my battery died.

 Final Thoughts